ATLAS-Alt-Arcade/HW-3-Controller-Feedback/README.md

 - cannonRot: number between 0 and 360, sets rotation of the cannon
 - speed: number between 0 and 100, sets the speed of the player
 - isFiring: either 0 or 1, if 1 then the player will continuously fire bullets

-## Debugging Tips
-- Remember to exit the game before uploading code to the Arduino